 We know how it goes: to a hammer, all problems look like a nail.
 Likewise, new digital technologies allow us both to envision existing problems through a new lens and to see solutions that never were envisioned before.
 And, as Clayton Christensen stated almost 15 years ago when he formulated the Law of Conservation of Attractive Profits (in his book The Innovator’s Solution), “When attractive profits disappear at one stage in the value chain because a product becomes modular and commoditized, the opportunity to earn attractive profits with proprietary products will usually emerge at an adjacent stage.”[i]

 Most companies are proficient at tracking developments in existing technologies that could affect their business.
 But this focus can deflect attention from emerging technologies and lateral disruptors’ and incumbents’ movements that could be important in the future.
 This approach has been a fundamental driver for Schneider Electric’s digital transformation innovation.
+It’s also why building an extended enterprise is essential for thriving in the digital economy, as our CEO Jean-Pascal Tricoire explains in Part 1 of this blog series.

-It’s also a way to wrest ourselves from the complacency that success often brings.
+Cultivating a healthy paranoia is a way to wrest ourselves from the complacency that success often brings.
 Our commitment to customer-centric innovation drives us every day.
 So, indeed, we must be open to some level of healthy paranoia to continually pay attention well beyond our industry at what potentially may change the competitive landscape — even on a moment’s notice.
 And to focus on what Jeff Bezos refers to as customers’ divine discontent.[ii]

 Taking action on what you see is key.

 Our IoT-enabled architecture EcoStruxure™ is the lens through which we see — and bring about — the digital future.